U.S. flights between Paris and U.S. returning to normal

-American Airlines Group (AAL.O), the world's biggest carrier by passenger traffic, said it had cancelled a flight on Saturday from Charles de Gaulle International Airport to Dallas-Fort Worth because the aircraft had not made the trip to Paris when the flight there was cancelled on Friday.
+American Airlines Group, the world's biggest carrier by passenger traffic, said it had canceled a flight on Saturday from Charles de Gaulle International Airport to Dallas-Fort Worth because the aircraft had not made the trip to Paris when the flight there was canceled on Friday.

 The passengers in Paris were switched to other flights, American Airlines spokesman Joshua Freed said.

-United Continental Holdings (UAL.N) and Delta Air Lines (DAL.N) said flights were operating as scheduled.
+United Continental Holdings and Delta Air Lines said flights were operating as scheduled.

 Delta, American and United said they had waived change fees for passengers who wanted to re-book with later flights, but didn't specify how many passengers had used that option so far.